Mormon abuse cases: Fundamentalist abuse cases

-A 2017 lawsuit alleges that polygamist leader Warren Jeffs, his brothers Lyle Jeffs and Seth Jeffs, and Wendell LeRoy Nielsen, along with 20 unnamed defendants, ritualistically sexually assaulting underaged female members of their religious denomination in the presence of other members and kept records about the abuse.
-Although sometimes confusion exists, the Fundamentalists and the LDS Church are entirely separate religions from one another.
+In 2011, fundamentalist church leader Warren Jeffs was convicted of sexual assault of a child and sentenced to life in prison after facing several prior criminal cases for similar conduct.
+A 2017 lawsuit alleged that Jeffs, along with two of his brothers and over 20 other defendants, mostly unnamed, sexually assaulted underage female members of their religious denomination in the presence of other members and kept records about the abuse.

 In September 2022, Colorado City, Arizona-based FLDS leader Samuel Bateman was arrested on charges of destroying evidence related to a federal investigation which alleged he sexually abused 10 underage girls who he took as his wives in "atonement" ceremonies.
-Three reported accomplices of Bateman, Naomi Bistline, Donnae Barlow and Moretta Rose Johnson, were also arrested and charged with one count of obstructing a federal prosecution and on a second count of abducting eight girls.
-He was later found to have 20 wives, which included underage girls, and, according to his family, also sought to marry his teenage daughter.
+Three reported accomplices of Bateman were also arrested and charged with one count of obstructing a federal prosecution and on a second count of abducting eight girls.
+Bateman was later found to have 20 wives, which included underage girls, and, according to his family, also sought to marry his teenage daughter.